tech-majesty/LUMERIE/README.md

 ## License

-© 2026 Majesty.
+© 2026 LUMERIE™ .
 All rights reserved.